AdrianaStoi/tic-tac-toe/README.md

 ##### Tie

-* When it’s a tie meaning all squares on the grid are filled and no player has formed a winning line, the user will see the message: “_It’s a tie!
+* When it’s a tie, meaning all squares on the grid are filled and no player has formed a winning line, the user will see the message: “_It’s a tie!
 Play again by clicking on ‘Run Program.’_”:

 ![Tie](https://github.com/AdrianaStoi/tic-tac-toe/blob/main/documentation/imagesreadme/winner_tie.png)